-The Disclosure Project FBI The FBI’s Reading Room contains many files of public interest and historical value.
+FBI The FBI’s Reading Room contains many files of public interest and historical value.
 In compliance with the National Archives and Records Administration (NARA) requirements, some of these records are no longer in the physical possession of the FBI, eliminating the FBI’s capability to re-review and/or re-process this material.
 Please note, that the information found in these files may no longer reflect the current beliefs, positions, opinions, or policies currently held by the FBI.
+UFO Part 1 of 16 The FBI’s Reading Room contains many files of public interest and historical value.
+In compliance with the National Archives and Records Administration (NARA) requirements, some of these records are no longer in the physical possession of the FBI, eliminating the FBI’s capability to re-review and/or re-process this material.
+Please note, that the information found in these files may no longer reflect the current beliefs, positions, opinions, or policies currently held by the FBI.
 The image quality contained within this site is subject to the condition of the original documents and original scanning efforts.
 These older files may contain processing procedures that are not compliant with current FOIA processing standards.
-Some material contained in this site may contain actions, words, or images of a graphic nature that may be offensive and/or emotionally disturbing.